 Don’t be surprised if you find sunscreen products containing bergamot oil.
-Some sunscreens use bergamot oil to enhance the tanning induced by ultraviolet radiation.
+Some sunscreens use it to enhance the tanning induced by ultraviolet radiation.
 This is only possible because bergamot oil causes a reaction when exposed to sunlight.

 The beauty industry has found a way to use that reaction to our benefit.

-It’s not the same to use bergamot oil directly on the skin and use a product that has bergamot oil in its ingredients list.
-One can be dangerous while the other is beneficial.
+Like most essential oils, using bergamot essential oil directly on the skin is much different from using a product with bergamot oil in its ingredients list.
+One can be dangerous, while the other is beneficial.

 However, let us note that not all products are equally effective and safe.
-The quality of the product itself is crucial, and the discussed benefits, potential efficacy, and the characteristics of bergamot oil-based products only applies to products that follow strict governmental standards and FDA approved ingredients, and reliable labeling.
+The quality of the product itself is crucial, and the discussed benefits, potential efficacy, and characteristics of bergamot oil-based products only apply to products that follow strict governmental standards and FDA approved ingredients, and reliable labeling.

-Takeaway?
-Be aware of the warnings and instructions for using bergamot oil on the products you buy.
+The takeaway?
+Be aware of the product warnings and instructions for using bergamot oil.

-Bergamot oil can be problematic for some people since linalool (an ingredient in the oil) breaks down and becomes oxidized after contact with oxygen.
-This means that the ingredient becomes an irritant which can easily trigger an allergic reaction in people with more sensitive skin.
+Bergamot essential oil can cause problems for some people.
+Linalool (an ingredient in the oil) breaks down and becomes oxidized after contact with oxygen.
+This means that the ingredient becomes an irritant, which can easily trigger an allergic reaction in people with more sensitive skin.

 We always recommend to do a patch test before applying anything to the skin directly, and in this case, it's especially important.
-Do this for example on thin skin in a skinfold like the inner elbow.
+Do this on thin skin like the inner elbow.

-The good thing is that for an effective patch test to identify an allergic reaction you won't need to look for a specific area of your skin (read our article on how to do a patch test for more details).
-Simply, apply a small amount of the product or the oil directly on the skin behind your ear and rub it in.
-You need to wait for a couple of hours to see whether your skin is going to react.
+However, the good thing is you won't need to look for a specific area of your skin for an effective patch test to identify an allergic reaction.
+(Read our article on how to do a patch test for more details).
+Simply apply a small amount of the product or oil directly to the skin behind your ear and rub it in.
+You'll need to wait a couple of hours to see whether your skin will react.
 However, you should wait a few days before concluding it's safe.
 If nothing happens, you can implement this ingredient in your skincare routine safely.

-Nonetheless, here are the most popular uses of bergamot oil for skin.
+Nonetheless, here are the most popular uses of bergamot oil for the skin.

-If you're a fan of aromatherapy then you must already be familiar with bergamot oil, as it's a popular aromatherapy treatment.
+If you're a fan of aromatherapy, then you'll already be familiar with bergamot oil, as it's a popular aromatherapy treatment.
 If you're not, maybe it's time that you get to know it better.
-Bergamot aromatherapy oil has a powerful and unique scent, as well as a soothing and calming effect on the nervous system.
+Bergamot aromatherapy oil has a powerful and refreshing scent, as well as a soothing and calming effect on the nervous system.

-The easiest way to use it is to add a few drops of bergamot essential oil in your favorite massage oil or lotion and completely enjoy the next time you treat yourself with a massage.
+The easiest way to use it is by adding a few drops of bergamot essential oil to your favorite massage oil or lotion for the next time you treat yourself to a massage.

-Moreover, if you dab it on a handkerchief you can take it with you and use it as a soothing scent on-the-go.
+Moreover, if you dab this essential oil on a handkerchief, you can take it with you and use it as a soothing scent on the go.

 Due to the powerful anti-inflammatory ability of the oil, you can use it as a spot treatment to reduce redness, soothe active acne lesions, and balance the sebum production on your skin, which will prevent further breakouts.

 To use bergamot oil as a spot treatment, mix it with a suitable carrier oil of your choice (such as coconut oil) and apply it in the evening, directly to pimples, cysts, and blackheads.
-Let it sit on your face for a few hours before you rinse off with lukewarm water and go to sleep.
+Let it sit on your face for a few hours before you rinse it off with lukewarm water and go to sleep.

-You can also leave the oil overnight, but never, ever apply it in the morning before leaving the house.
-Exposing the skin to sunlight after using bergamot oil can cause phototoxicity and burns.
+You can also leave the oil on overnight but never apply it in the morning before leaving the house.
+Exposing the skin to sunlight after using bergamot essential oil can cause phototoxicity and burns.

-Well, bergamot oil got its popularity due to its unique and strong scent.
-This is why you can add it to your favorite body lotion to enhance the pleasant smell left on your skin.
+Bergamot oil gained popularity due to its unique and strong citrusy scent.
+Add it to your favorite body lotion to enhance the pleasant smell left on your skin.

-You made plans to go out, but you didn’t realize you don't have any perfume left?
-This is where a lotion enhanced with bergamot essential oil can save your night and make you smell even more entrancing.
+What if you made plans to go out but don't have any perfume left?
+A lotion enhanced with a few drops of bergamot essential oil can save your night and make you smell even more entrancing.
 You can also add it to your favorite body wash, or your favorite shampoo, as this essential oil has been known to help with hair health and hair growth.